ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

 ## Task 1

-### Fuzzing a RUST library with cargo-fuzz
+### Fuzzing a Rust library with `cargo fuzz`

 [LibFuzzer](https://llvm.org/docs/LibFuzzer.html) is a powerful in-process fuzzer that automatically generates test cases for C/C++ libraries, aiming to expose potential bugs by systematically mutating inputs.
-It works by integrating directly with the code under test, enabling the detection of various types of vulnerabilities, such as buffer overflows and memory leaks.
-Cargo-fuzz acts as a convenient tool for Rust developers to leverage libFuzzer, providing an easy interface to run fuzzing tests on Rust code.
-In this task, you will be using cargo-fuzz tool to invoke libFuzzer on a RUST library.
+It works by integrating directly with the code under test, enabling the detection of various types of vulnerabilities, such as buffer overflows and memory leaks. `cargo fuzz` acts as a convenient tool for Rust developers to leverage libFuzzer, providing an easy interface to run fuzzing tests on Rust code.
+In this task, you will be using `cargo fuzz` tool to invoke libFuzzer on a Rust library.

-Libraries in RUST are called crates and can be accessed via official site: https://crates.io/
+Libraries in Rust are often referred as crates and can be accessed via official package registry: https://crates.io/

-### A) Make yourself familiar with [cargo-fuzz](https://rust-fuzz.github.io/book/cargo-fuzz/tutorial.html).
+### A) Make yourself familiar with [cargo fuzz](https://rust-fuzz.github.io/book/cargo-fuzz/tutorial.html).
 Setup the tool and start fuzzing the [yaml-rust](https://crates.io/crates/yaml-rust) parser crate.

 Fuzzing a library is one of the easiest target to fuzz, so we start the exercise from this.
 In this task, you will fuzz a parser library known as [yaml-rust](https://crates.io/crates/yaml-rust) from [crates.io](https://crates.io/) registry.
 In Rust, which emphasizes memory safety and concurrency, parsers are critical components that can benefit from fuzzing to ensure robustness and security.